 Texas GeoSign Project

 The Texas GeoSign Project was launched by the Bureau of Economic Geology in 2016 to establish a network of geologic information signs to engage and educate people when they visit parks, highway rest areas, and other public locations.
-We plan to add at least two new GeoSigns each year.
+This program was expanded in 2020 to identify Texas Geoheritage sites and encourage good stewardship of these natural resources.

 “Geoheritage” is a generic but descriptive term applied to sites or areas of geologic features with significant scientific, educational, cultural, and/or aesthetic value.